 Take a walk down Broad Street, where Daisy once marched her students, to beautiful LaGrange College campus.
 Pay special attention to Smith Hall, where Daisy likely worked.
 It was built in 1860 and is one of the oldest buildings on campus!

 Knowing the history of a place deepens our experience of it.
-We owe the existence of this charming town to the brave and industrious figures who kept it going through every historical disaster.
-As you explore LaGrange, keep the achievements of these remarkable women in mind!
+We owe the existence of this charming town to the brave and industrious women who kept it going through everything As you explore LaGrange, keep the achievements of these remarkable women in mind!